IsoEnergy Identifies New Fault Zone at Hurricane as Utah Bulk Sample & Australian Acquisition Near Completion

 At Tony M, processing of the bulk sample at White Mesa Mill is expected to generate operating cost data and beneficiation results that will feed into a formal restart economic assessment.
 The company has not indicated a timeline for a production decision and has stated that market conditions will be a factor alongside technical and economic findings.
 In Western Australia, initial work programs at Wiluna following the close of the Toro Energy acquisition are expected to be outlined following completion of that transaction.

-"Right now we're moving things ahead at a moderate pace - the pace that makes sense for the projects in the environment that we're in.
-But we do have the ability to turn the notch up a little bit in the right environment."
+"Right now we're moving things ahead at a moderate pace, the pace that makes sense for the projects in the environment that we're in and given where our capital is.
+But we do have the ability to turn the notch up a little bit in the right environment.
+So I think that could be super fun too."

 Three concurrent work programs across three jurisdictions are active in the first half of 2026, with results from each expected to inform capital allocation decisions in the second half of the year.